daviiidle/dlorddev/personal-website/README.md

 | Build output directory| `.vercel/output/static`   |

 4. (Optional, recommended) Add environment variable `NODE_VERSION` matching your local Node (e.g. `20.17.0`).
 5. Click **Save and Deploy**.
-The build script runs Next.js followed by the Next on Pages builder, creating `.vercel/output/static`; all `public/` assets deploy automatically.
+The build script runs Next.js followed by the Next on Pages adapter, creating `.vercel/output/static`; all `public/` assets deploy automatically.

 After deployment visit the provided `*.pages.dev` URL to verify the site, then add a custom domain from the Pages dashboard if desired.